hphelion/documentation/hz.gettingstarted.md

 9. Select an instance to attach the volume to from the drop-down menu on the "Manage Volume Attachments" page.

-10. Under "Device Name," you can specify a location in the system if desired or enter the displayed default. **Note**: If going with the default, you must still enter it by hand even though it is displayed (greyed out).
+10. Under "Device Name," you can specify a location in the system if desired or enter the displayed default. **Note**: If choosing the default, you must still enter it manually even though it is displayed (greyed out).
 Otherwise, you receive an error message that you must specify a location.
 Good times.

 11. Click "Attach Volume."